gonmf/dakilang/README.md

 - _quit_ / _exit_ - Stop execution and exit the interpreter if in interactive mode.
 - _database_set N_ - Changes the global table currently in use.
 By default, number 0 is active.
 Passing no argument prints the current table number.
 - _listing_ - Prints all rules kept in the current global table.
-- _consult_ - Read and interpret a .dl file.
+- _consult_ - Read and interpret a Daki language file.
 - _version_ - Print version information.

 Built-in commands are executed without any trailing "." or "?".